InterDigitalInc/CompressAI-Vision/README.md

 Video stream --> Encoding --> bitstream over internet --> Decoding --> Detector
 ```

-A typical metric for evaluating the encoder's efficiency for serving a detection/segmentation task, is the mean average precision (mAP) as function of a set of encoding/quality parameters:
+A typical metric for evaluating the encoder's efficiency for serving a detection/segmentation task, is the mean average precision (mAP) as a function of encoding/quality parameters:

 TODO: add a figure here